alexwlchan/alexwlchan.net/src/_posts/2022/2022-06-03-new-archive.md

 Your first impression of the blog is now these rich, colourful cards -- not a monotonous list of text links.
 It's a smaller list of posts to read, and there's more information to help you choose where to go next.

+{% update 2022-06-20 %}
+  I disliked this almost immediately, and I rolled it back.
+  The "posts" link now goes to the "all posts" page, but the "best of" cards are more prominent, and there's a clear instruction at the top of the page directing new readers to the list of favourites.
+{% endupdate %}

 I had a lot of fun creating the graphics -- some of them are images I already had for social media cards, others are new for this page.
 There's a mixture of photography, coloured icons, and diagrams, then I'm using [dominant_colours] to extract a tint colour for the border.
 (I thought I might need some abstract art or placeholder patterns to fill in the gaps, but I got a picture for everything.)